Looking for hypnotherapy in Reading, Wallingford, Thame or Oxford? Why choose Resolved! Hypnotherapy?

 I’ve been a trainer of future hypnotherapists too.

-4. The NCHP was kind enough to invite me to become a trainer in Oxford.
+4. My training company was kind enough to invite me to become a trainer in Oxford.
 I spent three years training student hypnotherapists and loved it.
-The NCHP is proud of its links with UKCP.
-It wouldn’t risk this by asking me to train others unless it were fully confident of my abilities as a therapist.
+My trainers were proud of their links with UKCP.
+They wouldn’t have risked this by asking me to train others unless they were fully confident of my abilities as a therapist.

-I’m no longer a trainer for the NCHP but I do have plenty of its students come to see me for the therapy they have to have as a part of their training.
+I’m no longer a trainer but I do have plenty of students come to see me for the therapy they have to have as a part of their training.
 Former students I trained will still frequently refer more complex enquiries in my direction.
 I think that’s a lovely vote of confidence.

 5. I have spent my entire working life caring for others, be it as a care assistant, teacher or hypnotherapist.
 So, even before I decided to train as a hypnotherapist there was something in me which drove me to help other people make the very best of their lives.
 I suppose this means that I’ve spent a lifetime developing empathy, listening skills and the ability to relate to others.